thomaswilburn/itc240-2014/assignment-0/first-sql-lesson.md

 SELECT * FROM classes WHERE room = 'BE3156';
 ```

 So elegant!
 So simple!
 When it comes to retrieving and updating organized data, it doesn't get much better than SQL.
-There are many flavors of SQL, depending on the database that you're using, but they all work roughly the same way, and most of the time skills will transfer from one to the other.
+There are many flavors of the language, depending on the database that you're using, but they all work roughly the same way, and most of the time skills will transfer from one to the other.
+There are also databases that do not use SQL at all, such as Couch and Mongo, but we won't be covering those in this class.

 Let's set up a simple database table that we can use for some queries from a web page.
 First, go [set up your MySQL account on Zephir](https://zephir.seattlecentral.edu/mysql).
 Then log in with PuTTY and run the following command to log into your personal database: